canaima-project/ansible-role-vm_creation/README.md

 # Ansible Role : VM creation

-Ansible Role for CanaimaProject's VM creation.
+Ansible Role for Canaima Project's VM creation.

 This role is used to automate VMs creation in order to deploy services on them.